-Student Conduct Advocate: The graduate assistant for student conduct in the Dean of Students Office serves as the Student Conduct Advocate and can assist students navigate the student conduct process.
-The Student Conduct Advocate can help educate students about the conduct process, review hearing and appeal procedures, and assist students with general hearing preparation.
-Most importantly, the Student Conduct Advocate will help students feel comfortable and confident going into a hearing.
-To meet with the Student Conduct Advocate, contact Student Conduct.
+Student Conduct Advisor: The graduate assistant for Student Conduct in the Dean of Students Office serves as the Student Conduct Advisor and can assist students navigate the student conduct process.
+The Student Conduct Advisor can help educate students about the conduct process, review hearing and appeal procedures, and assist students with general hearing preparation.
+Most importantly, the Student Conduct Advisor will help students feel comfortable and confident going into a hearing.
+To meet with the Student Conduct Advisor, contact Student Conduct.

-• University Counseling Services: University Counseling Services provides free, confidential services for students experiencing difficult times.
-UCS provides group and individual counseling in working with issues that include depression, stress/anxiety, relationships, and substance abuse concerns.
-For more information, contact UCS (Beck Hall, first floor) at 610-683-4072 or visit the UCS website.
+Counseling & Psychological Services: Counseling & Psychological Services provides free, confidential services for students experiencing difficult times.
+CPS provides group and individual counseling in working with issues that include depression, stress/anxiety, relationships, and substance abuse concerns.
+For more information, contact CPS (Beck Hall, first floor) at 610-683-4072 or visit the CPS website.

 Office of the Registrar: The Office of the Registrar provides many services to KU students.
 Students can visit the website to access online forms for requesting a transcript, change of name and address, and more.
 Students will also fine explanations of KU academic policies, including the attendance policy, Dean's List information and other pertinent policies.
 For more information, contact the Office of the Registrar (115 Stratton Administration Center) at 610-683-4485 or visit the Registrar's website.